What is geographic segmentation?

 - Retail businesses are more likely to be successful in high-population areas

-- Healthcare organizations may wish to provide Spanish language service options in areas with large Hispanic communities
+- Healthcare organizations may provide Spanish language service options in areas with large Hispanic communities

 How to build a geographic customer profile